 Moving Closer to Extended Family

+One of the most common reasons to request a relocation is to be nearer to a parent's family system.
 A strong family support system can weigh in favor of relocation when it provides reliable childcare, financial stability, improved work schedules and emotional support for the child.
-Evidence such as affidavits helps show the support is real and consistent.
+Evidence such as affidavits and witness testimony help show the support is real and consistent.

 Domestic Violence and Safety Concerns